Free worldwide shipping on every order

 3. Macrophage Activation in Lymph Nodes

 Lymph nodes contain resident macrophages that filter pathogens and debris from lymph fluid.
-PBM enhances macrophage phagocytic capacity by 30–50% (Fernandes et al., 2015), meaning lymph nodes process their filtration workload more efficiently.
+PBM modulates macrophage inflammatory markers (Fernandes et al., 2015), supporting lymph node immune processing.
 This is particularly valuable during infection or recovery, when lymphatic load is highest.

 4. Anti-Fibrotic Effects